-If the complaint concerns the CEO or a Trustee, the complaint should be investigated by the Chair of the Trust Board.
-If a formal complaint form is received about the Chair, the complaint will be referred to the Vice Chair of the Trust Board for investigation.
+If the complaint concerns the CEO or a Trustee, the complaint should be investigated by the Chair of Trustees.
+If a formal complaint form is received about the Chair of Trustees, the complaint will be referred to the Vice Chair of Trustees for investigation.

-The complaint should be sent in writing to the Clerk to the Trust (contact details at Appendix A).
+The complaint should be sent in writing to the Lead Governance Professional (contact details at Appendix A).
 The Complainant should complete and submit the Complaint Form (Appendix B to this Policy) for this purpose.
-The Clerk will pass the complaint to the appropriate individual for it to be investigated.
-If deemed appropriate, the Chair might appoint an independent clerk to deal with the clerking aspects of the complaint.
+The Lead Governance Professional will pass the complaint to the appropriate individual for it to be investigated.
+If deemed appropriate, an independent clerk might be appointed to deal with the clerking aspects of the complaint.